devSuatt/devSuatt/README.md

 - 👋 Hi, I’m SUAT
 - 🏢 I graduated from Istanbul University Computer Engineering
-- 👀 I’m interested in Flutter, Nodejs, Java and Javascript technologies
+- 👀 I’m interested in Flutter, Nodejs, Java technologies
 - 🚀 I love learning and putting what I learned into practice.

 Contact with me via these platforms!